Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 If you experience any bugs or want to give a suggestion please feel free to open an Issue here on the plugin's Github page.

 ## Future plans
-- Fix the text.
+- Fix the text
-- Add the Texture Button's `Click Mask` feature.
+- Add the Texture Button's `Click Mask` feature

 ## Changelog:
 ### v1.4.0